christopherhanten/beepMan2/README.md

 6. make my players cross the finish line
 7. alert me to the fact that there is a winner
 8. annouce who the winner is

+Ok, I totally have to go to bed.
+It's warming up a little.
+I'll ask for some instructor/student help tomorrow.
+I need it to click like b-legit and fourty water.